CZ-NIC/fred-docs/AdminManual/Installation/SourceTar.rst

 The installer writes a list of installed files (with their full path) to the :file:`install.log` file when it finishes.

+.. [#s] These packages have been ported from Distutils to Setuptools but they have the same installation command, except it does not install a configuration file and the package must be configured as described in a README file included in the package.

 Finalization
 ^^^^^^^^^^^^